Chiang Mai Jungle Trekking and Forest Bathing

 The logging ban of 1989

 Most of North Thailand’s forests have been logged at least once.
 There is actually no primary forest left.
 At the end of the 19th century, the Borneo Company and the Bombay Burmah Trading Corporation were the first companies that started systematically to cut teak trees.
-Two other British companies, the Louis T. Leonowens Company and the Anglo-Siam Corporation, and the Swedish East Asiatic Company later joined logging the teak forests of the North.
+Two other British companies, the Louis T. Leonowens Company and the Anglo-Siam Corporation, and the Danish East Asiatic Company later joined logging the teak forests of the North.

 For decades teak was a major export product of Siam, as Thailand was called at that time.
-At the end of the 1950s, the logging industry was nationalised.
+At the end of the 1950s, the logging industry was nationalized.
 The foreign companies all left but logging went on unabated by local companies.
 The forests had more interesting hardwood to offer than teak only.
 After in 1989 stranded logs on a mountainside in the South, set in motion by a typhoon, flattened a whole village the Thai government issued a logging ban.

 North Thailand doesn’t have rainforest

 North Thailand doesn’t have rainforest.
 A rainforest doesn’t have a dry season.
 Rainforest in Thailand you can find in the deep south near the border of Malaysia, in the Hala-Bala and Bang-Lang national parks.
 The forests of North Thailand are seasonal forests.
 There are evergreen forests close to rivers and creeks and at high elevation.
 Most of the forests are dry deciduous dipterocarp forests, forests that shed leaves.
 You can find more about North Thailand trees here.

 North Thailand has a long dry season that starts at the beginning of November and lasts until the beginning of May.
 It rains sometimes in the beginning of November and as early as during Songkran, the Buddhist New Year.
 Tropical rainforests have a warm and wet climate with no substantial dry season: typically found within 10 degrees north and south of the equator.